derivia/study-notes/notes/PERSONAL-NOTES.md

         - Subdomain: www, dev, etc.
         - SDL: google, youtube, twitch, etc.
         - TLD: com, org, net, us, br, etc.
+- CORS (Cross-origin Resource Sharing)
+    - A security mechanism that helps prevent cross-origin attacks.
+A server defines rules determining which external origins have access to a domain's resources.
+    - This is why executing JavaScript functions that fetch data from an external API, imported by an open HTML file in the browser, may fail if CORS is not configured properly.

 ## Programming Languages
 > these are just some notes about some languages.